brightcove/brightcove-player-sdk-ios-ssai/README.md

 * Because tvOS does not support Web browsing, Companion Ads, Learn More and all ad click throughs are ignored on that platform.

 * You cannot use BrightcoveSSAI with any other Brightcove plugins except for the BrightcoveFairPlay plugin.

+* If you want to use the BrightcoveSSAI plugin along with the BrightcoveFairPlay plugin then the BrightcoveFairPlay plugin must be the `upstreamSessionProvider` of the SSAI session provider.

 * The SSAI plugin does not support playing SSAI content and non SSAI content in the same playback controller.
 If you need to play both, you need to create separate playback controllers.